 Not too long after this, the POWs were marched to a schoolyard and ordered to sit once again in the sun without food or water.
 Behind them on the field, were four Japanese artillery pieces firing at Corregidor.
 Corregidor was also firing on the Japanese.
 Shells from the American fortress began landing among the POWs.
 The prisoners sought shelter but since there was none some of the POWs were killed.
 During this incident, the American artillery managed to knock out three of the four Japanese guns.

 Once again, the POWs received orders to move.
-It was upon receiving this order that Woody started what became known as the death march.
+It was upon receiving this order that Ruben started what became known to the POWs as “the march.”

 For the POWs, the three hardest things about the march were the hunger cramps, the thirst, and the useless killings of men who could not keep up with the column.
 Those who could no longer walk were left behind.
 He witnessed many men flattened into the ground by Japanese tanks as they headed south toward Mariveles

 On the march, the POWs made their way to San Fernando where they were put in a bullpen.
 In one corner of the pen was a slit trench that was used as a toilet.
 The surface of the trench moved since it was covered in maggots.
 After sitting in the sun for hours, the Japanese ordered the POWs to form detachments of 100 men.
 They were marched to the train station and packed into small wooden boxcars known as “forty and eights.”
 Each car could hold forty men or eight horses.
 The Japanese packed 100 POWs into each car and closed the doors.
 Those who died remained standing since there was no place for them to fall down.
 They rode the train to Capas where the living climbed out of the cars and walked the last few miles to Camp O’Donnell. which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.